 To ensure a smooth transition, the BCMA technology was first piloted in each floor as a parallel implementation between BCMA and MAR sheet.
 Allowing for thorough testing of the BCMA workflow.
 During this phase, training sessions were conducted for healthcare staff to familiarize them with the new technology, its functionalities, and its impact on their daily tasks.
 Feedback from the pilot phase was used to fine-tune the system and address any unforeseen challenges.

-5. Intervention:
+5. Monitoring and Intervention:

 The intervention phase involved continuous oversight of the BCMA system's performance post-pilot.
 Regular meetings and feedback sessions were held with the healthcare staff to identify areas of improvement and address any issues promptly.

-Some challenges were faced the patient own medication (PTOM), the bulk medication and oral solution, the high alert medications that need a double checked by other nurse before administration, the patient who need any procedure while he is due for medication, the work around by nurse, and the missing dose.
+Some challenges were faced regarding the patient own medication (PTOM), the bulk medication and oral solutions.
+Another challenge raised related to the high alert medications administration process that requires a interdependent double check by other nurse before administration.
+Handling patients with procedures due for medication at same time , missing doses administration were other challenges.
 The table below shows the interventions done for each challenge to be solved: